-

 (a) all such audits shall be conducted:

-- (i) on reasonable written notice to FingerprintJS;
+- (ii) on reasonable written notice to FingerprintJS;

-- (ii) only during FingerprintJS’ normal business hours; and
+- (iii) only during FingerprintJS’ normal business hours; and

-- (iii) in a manner that does not disrupt FingerprintJS’ business; and
+- (iv) in a manner that does not disrupt FingerprintJS’ business;

 -